nyu-dh/nyu-dh.github.io/source/funding/grad-fellowships/sample-call.md

 - **NYU transcript** (official or unofficial copies accepted).
 - **Letter of support** from advisor or DGS indicating that they are aware of the student’s application.
 (Not a recommendation letter).

-**For More Information:**

-Please address any questions or requests for consultations are available to <dh.help@nyu.edu>.